npm/rfcs/accepted/0000-registry-only-tarballs.md

 ## Implementation

 When running `npm audit`, the user should be informed if _any_ dependency in the tree is not using a valid [semver range](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#dependencies) and emit a message to the terminal communicating that information.
+Effectively, the audit messaging should get raised if any of the dependencies qualify as a [`type` of **git** or **remote* dependency per this document](https://github.com/npm/npm-package-arg#result-object).

 The flag would allow three values that the user could use to influence the level of messaging and command line behavior:
 ```sh